"Shivs, shanks and pigstickers and things too fierce to mention"

 Boarding Axe

-19thcNow for something completely different...
-For the past two hundred years, right up to end of the days of "wooden ships and iron men", fire aboard ship was a dreaded occurrence.
+For the past two hundred years, right up to end of the days of "wooden ships and iron men" fire aboard ship was a dreaded occurrence.

-Space on a wooden warship being at a premium, many artifacts of everyday life were downsized to fit the new reality.
+But space on a wooden warship was at a premium. therefore many artifacts of on-shore life were downsized to fit the new reality.
 Swords became cutlasses, pikes became boarding pikes and axes became ... these.

 This oft-overlooked piece of our material heritage lives on in our world as the modern fire axe.